wez/wezterm/docs/config/lua/keyassignment/CopyTo.md

 Possible values for destination are:

 * `Clipboard` - copy the text to the system clipboard.
-* `PrimarySelection` - Copy the test to the primary selection buffer (applicable to X11 and some Wayland systems only)
+* `PrimarySelection` - Copy the text to the primary selection buffer (applicable to X11 and some Wayland systems only)
 * `ClipboardAndPrimarySelection` - Copy to both the clipboard and the primary selection.

 ```lua